lanl-aea/waves/docs/tutorial_01_geometry.rst

 assumes that the ``part_name`` variable will be equal to the name of the script and will remove the ``_geometry`` suffix if it exists in the file name.

-The default values and naming conventions in this journal file are eabm design decisions made for this :term:`EABM` stub repository.
-In practice, it may be beneficial to choose different default behavior depending on the design of the :term:`EABM`.
+The default values and naming conventions in this journal file are modsim project design decisions made for the
+|PROJECT| tutorials and :ref:`modsim_templates`.
+In practice, it may be beneficial to choose different default behavior
+depending on the design of the modsim project.

 The second highlighted portion defines default values for some of the command line arguments.
 Default values are assigned if no command line argument is detected for any of the expected command line arguments.
 This provides sensible